jacebenson/jace.pro/content/post/2019-09-27-better-ux-vs-fully-automated/index.md

 - What group needs this new member?
 - Who is this new member?

-Now about the removing of a user, I'd say it would make more sense to seperate that into a seperate item.
-Once items are simplified you can have other systems potiently digest them.
+Now about the removing of a user, I'd say it would make more sense to separate that into a separate item.
+Once items are simplified you can have other systems potentially digest them.
 Imagine searching for "how to add a user to a group" and being asked by Clippy if you'd like to add a user to a group, without leaving search, and having it render this simple item.

 To me that sounds delightful.
 It just bothers me so much that I've been all about full end-to-end automation until now.
 I'm not saying that those details are not needed.
-Sometimes those details will require someone to actaully talk to the person who asked for this item.
+Sometimes those details will require someone to actually talk to the person who asked for this item.
 That is not so bad.

 ## What about more complex items?